 Sure, having just led a workshop might help winnow the field to cast a TV co-star role that’s shooting tomorrow.
 But if your highest ambition is to become a better traffic cop, don’t expect the Academy to recognize you for creative achievement.

 #2 This is not the road to fair compensation for your work.

 The casting industry offers fewer and fewer secure, salaried, in-house positions at studios and networks.
 Life as an independent contractor requires sharper competitiveness based on price, and no one can deny the pinch.
 But it’s past time to inject smarter business sense and standards.
 Hiding true costs from producers will only speed the race to the bottom.

 CDs should heed the same warning actors hear from their cheerleading career coaches: no one else will value you if you don’t value you.
 CDs don’t need to supplement their income with workshops.
 They need to stop lowballing their contribution.
-Before, like Scott David, they would be forced to give up casting a popular network show to safeguard their workshop career.

 #3 Hollywood already has enough of a diversity problem.

 What actors pay for workshops is its own issue, especially in light of the industry’s widely-lamented lack of diversity.
 As more and more production expenses get pushed down to the actor (the one party that doesn’t actually have the job yet), the point of entry into the field becomes more and more expensive.
 That’s not great for anyone, but do we really need to revisit the statistics to know which demographics get hit the hardest?